 Product data analytics should be a daily tool in your toolkit to make decisions and review the progress of your development.
 The KPIs are just a small subset of the analytics for your product, but they are what rolls it all up into a high-level picture.
 When you define your KPIs you need to think about how will actually get the data to measure them.
 Here are some possible data sources for your KPIs.
 Web analytics Web analytics products help you understand what users do on your website.
 Implementing a web analytics product can be as easy as including a little snippet of code.
 But don’t be fooled.
 Web analytics are only as meaningful as you make them.
-In their out-of-the-box implementation web analytics products usually just track visits, visitors and page views.
-In order to get good KPIs from web analytics you will likely have to include more code into your product.
+In their out-of-the-box implementation web analytics products usually just track visits, visitors, and page views.
+In order to get good KPIs from web analytics, you will likely have to include more code into your product.
 Some examples are custom events to track certain steps in a flow or the value of a product a customer is viewing.
-Think ahead what you would like to track and implement the analytics for every new feature together with the functionality.
-In this way you will be able to track it from day one after rollout.
+Think ahead of what you would like to track and implement the analytics for every new feature together with the functionality.
+In this way, you will be able to track it from day one after rollout.
 Custom Product Database Analytics Database analytics are metrics you get from data that you store in your own systems.
 Your database is what your product and the business operates on.
 Some examples of such metrics may be products purchased or users registered.
 These numbers are generally very reliable.
 Database analytics are often better metrics for KPIs than web analytics.
 Database analytics reflect actual events that drive the business.
-Web behaviour on the other hand may not result in value to the business at all.
+Web behavior on the other hand may not result in value to the business at all.
 Data Warehouse Some companies use a separate data warehouse to store their business data.
 If possible, include your product data in the data warehouse, too.
 Including your product data has several advantages.
 You can link up your product data to other business data.
-You can analyse your KPIs using your company’s BI (Business Intelligence) tools.
+You can analyze your KPIs using your company’s BI (Business Intelligence) tools.
 You can create nice visual dashboards using the BI tools.

 You have all your data lined up; now it is time to report it in an easy to understand and efficient way.
 It is good practice to have no more than five product KPIs.
 This means that you really focus on the most important metrics.
 There is even a school of thought that you should just have one North Star Metric!
 Therefore your KPI report or dashboard needs to be short and concise.
 Consider these important points to shape it: Anybody looking at your report should understand at a glance how things are going.
-Try to convey positive or negative trends visually (e.g. by colour coding).
+Try to convey positive or negative trends visually (e.g. by color-coding).
 Your readers need to understand what your numbers actually mean.
 If that is not immediately obvious to everyone across the business, include some explanations.
 If possible use weekly numbers.
 This allows you an almost real-time view of how your product is performing.
-A comparison view to previous periods is important, for example WoW (week over week) or MoM (month over month) changes.
+A comparison view to previous periods is important, for example, WoW (week over week) or MoM (month over month) changes.
 If you have strong seasonality in your product, a YoY (year over year) comparison may be the most meaningful.
 A simple shared document may do for your report.
 If your company is using a BI tool, you can also create a KPI dashboard or KPI scorecard.
 This allows users to see your data at a glance, but they can also drill deeper if they want.

 If possible automate the gathering and creation of the weekly report.
 And don’t forget your secondary metrics that support your KPIs.
 We have discussed these also in our article about KPIs in Product Management.
-The secondary metrics can be included in your KPI dashboard too, but there must be a clear distinction to the actual top level KPIs.
+The secondary metrics can be included in your KPI dashboard too, but there must be a clear distinction to the actual top-level KPIs.

 Your KPI dashboard should be open to anyone who would like to see it.
 Businesses love numbers.
 Your stakeholders will love your KPI dashboard.
-Ideally you want your KPIs to be read by every stakeholder.
+Ideally, you want your KPIs to be read by every stakeholder.
 Therefore you need to spread the word as widely as possible.

 always know how your product is performing